scg-unibe-ch/ese2018-team3/frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 This `dist` folder is used to put on production server.

 ## Deployment
-- For best results, use `ng serve --prod` that will lead to many resources being pre-loaded leading to a speed-up, that may come at the cost of some project stability.
+- For best results, use `ng serve --prod` that will lead to many resources being pre-loaded leading to a speed-up, that may come at the cost of project stability and security.

 ## Further development
 - Run `ng generate component component-name` to generate a new component.